dammy95/Niyo-group-interview/README.md

 # Niyo Group Backend Developer Assessment – Damilola Olagunju

-This is the repo to the Backend Developer Assessment for Niyo Group
+This is the repo to the Backend Developer Assessment for Niyo Group written in Python and using the Django web framework.

 ## Table of Contents